Cutaneous squamous-cell carcinoma: Causes

 Cutaneous squamous-cell carcinoma is the second-most common cancer of the skin (after basal-cell carcinoma, but more common than melanoma).
 It usually occurs in areas exposed to the sun.
 Sunlight exposure and immunosuppression are risk factors for SCC of the skin, with chronic sun exposure being the strongest environmental risk factor.
-There is a risk of metastasis starting more than 10 years after diagnosable appearance of squamous-cell carcinoma, but the risk is low, though much higher than with basal-cell carcinoma.
+There is a risk of metastasis starting more than 10 years after diagnosable appearance of squamous-cell carcinoma.
+The risk is low, though much higher than with basal-cell carcinoma.
 Squamous-cell cancers of the lip and ears have high rates of local recurrence and distant metastasis.
 In a recent study, it has also been shown that the deletion or severe down-regulation of a gene titled Tpl2 (tumor progression locus 2) may be involved in the progression of normal keratinocytes into becoming squamous-cell carcinoma.

-cSCC represents about 20% of the non-melanoma skin cancers, but 80-90% of those with metastatic potential are located on the head and neck.
+cSCC represents about 20% of the non-melanoma skin cancers; 80-90% of cSCCs with metastatic potential are located on the head and neck.

 Tobacco smoking also increases the risk for cutaneous squamous-cell carcinoma.

-The vast majority of cSCC cases are those of the skin, and are often the result of ultraviolet exposure. cSCC usually occurs on portions of the body commonly exposed to the sun; the face, ears, neck, hands, or arms.
-The main symptom is a growing bump that may have a rough, scaly surface and flat reddish patches.
+The vast majority of cSCC cases are located on exposed skin and are often the result of ultraviolet exposure. cSCC usually occurs on portions of the body commonly exposed to the sun; the face, ears, neck, hands, or arms.
+The primary sign is a growing bump that may have a rough, scaly surface and flat, reddish patches.